rerun/rerun/README.md

 unspecified arguments) and executes the specified module command.

-For the module developer, rerun is a trivial framework following simple conventions that easily fit in a shell context.
+For the module developer, rerun is a trivial framework following simple conventions that easily fit in a shell environment.
 Rerun includes a module development tool called "stubbs" that helps create and evolve rerun modules.
 Stubbs contains commands to automate option processing code, metadata definition